ywamsendai/ywamsendai-wiki/docs/ywam/finances.md

 * Fund to purchase and maintain a vehicle
 * Hospitality (hosting guests, volunteers & teams)
 * Donate to local churches and ministries
+* 5% of donation goes to YWAM Japan National Office

 Please feel free to ask specific questions regarding this Team Member Contribution.
 We want to be as transparent as possible in regards to community finances!